timf34/FOVCamerasWebApp/README.md

     ```

 The application will run on [http://localhost:3000](http://localhost:3000) if you're using the Node.js server, or [http://localhost:5000](http://localhost:5000) if you're using the Python server.

+### The Client code is served from the server

+Note that in our current setup, we serve the client code from the server (i.e. from `/build`).
+To update this, do the following:

+1. Build the client code
+   1. `cd client`
+   2. `npm run build`
+   3. Copy and paste the resulting `/build` directory in `/client` into the root directory of `/server`
+   4. We can now serve the client code from the server:)

 ## Testing